PCD Youth Mission Trip

 Showing God's love in the service to others.

 Our Mission trip is designed to bring our youth community together by showing God’s love through service to others.
-We begin building our relationships with each other in three ways: fun fellowship events, like going to the Escape Room, pizza parties and movie nights; fundraising activities to help defray our cost, like Souper Bowl Sunday, Shrove Tuesday pancake dinner, bake sales and our annual carwash; and local service to others, like participating in Common Cathedral’s City Reach program, sorting food at the Interfaith Council food drive, and helping at our church’s big events, like the Harvest Homecoming and the Christmas Pageant.
+We begin building our relationships with each other in three ways: fun fellowship events, like going bowling, pizza parties and movie nights; fundraising activities to help defray our cost, like Super Bowl Sunday pizzas, Shrove Tuesday pancake dinner, bake sales and our annual car wash; and local service to others, like participating in Common Cathedral’s City Reach program, sorting food at the Interfaith Council food drive, and helping at our church’s big events, like the Harvest Homecoming and the Christmas Pageant.

 One thing is for sure, it’s always a life changing and rewarding experience for both youth and chaperones.
 The camaraderie, the hard work, and the acquiring of new skills bring epiphanies around inner strength and joy that come from serving others.
 If you ask any past participants about the trip, there is one particular sentiment that seems to resonate among all – the amazement at how people can rise from tragedy and find happiness and love in community.

-We are enormously grateful to the Duxbury Interfaith Council who makes it possible for some kids to join the trip where it would otherwise be cost prohibitive.
+We are enormously grateful to our supportive congregation – both financially and emotionally, as well as the Duxbury Interfaith Council who make it possible for some kids to join the trip where it would otherwise be cost prohibitive.
 It is our goal to include all who wish to join in on the trip.
 Money should never stop anyone from participating in our trips.

 Thank you to the entire Pilgrim Church of Duxbury community for supporting our efforts.
 We couldn’t do it without you.